Basic subgroup: Definition and properties

 Every abelian group, A, contains p-basic subgroups for each p, and any 2 p-basic subgroups of A are isomorphic.
 Abelian groups that contain a unique p-basic subgroup have been completely characterized.
 For the case of p-groups they are either divisible or bounded; i.e., have bounded exponent.
 In general, the isomorphism class of the quotient, A/B by a basic subgroup, B, may depend on B.

-Generalization to modules

-The notion of a p-basic subgroup in an abelian p-group admits a direct generalization to modules over a principal ideal domain.
-The existence of such a basic submodule and uniqueness of its isomorphism type continue to hold.